seindlut/deep_p2s/README.md

 # Deep Photo-to-Sketch Synthesis Model

-Before jumping in our code implementation based on [Tensorflow](https://github.com/tensorflow/tensorflow)., please refer to our paper [Learning to Sketch with Shortcut Cycle Consistency](https://arxiv.org/abs/1805.00247) for the basic idea.
+Before jumping in our code implementation based on [Tensorflow](https://github.com/tensorflow/tensorflow), please refer to our paper [Learning to Sketch with Shortcut Cycle Consistency](https://arxiv.org/abs/1805.00247) for the basic idea.

-This repo contains the TensorFlow code for `sketch-rnn`, the recurrent neural network model described in [Teaching Machines to Draw](https://research.googleblog.com/2017/04/teaching-machines-to-draw.html) and [A Neural Representation of Sketch Drawings](https://arxiv.org/abs/1704.03477).

 # Overview